-Draw, describe or paste a picture of your
+The Goal: Draw, describe or paste a picture of your goal You did it.

+Almost

+Price: Taxes:

+Total: Halfway there

-Where will you get the money from?
+The savings plan: Where will you get the money from?

 How much money will you put away?

 How often?

 Where are you going to keep the money?
 A savings account?

 What date should you reach your goal?

-You did in

-Halfway there

-Just starting out (Colour in your progress
+Just starting out (Colour in your progress)

+۲ a

+$\hat{\mathbf{W}}$

+\bigcirc

-MakeiTCount saver sheet
+Make: TCount saver sheet